Old Cowtown Museum

 Old Cowtown Museum is an accredited history museum located in Wichita, Kansas, United States.
 It is located next to the Arkansas River in central Wichita.
 The Museum was established in 1952, and is one of the oldest open-air history museums in central United States with 54 historic and re-created buildings, including a period farm and out-buildings, situated on 23 acres of land off the original Chisholm Trail.
 Cowtown is a combination of attraction, museum, living history site, and historic preservation project.
-It is a 501(c)(3) not-for-profit institution.
+The City of Wichita works with the Historic Wichita Cowtown, Inc. Board, a 501(c)(3) not-for-profit organization, to further the Museum and its mission.

 Overview

-Private owners moved it twice then third move to Cowtown in 1952.
+Private owners moved it twice, then moved it again to Cowtown in 1952.

 The Museum focuses on life in Wichita during the last part of the 19th century.
 Cowtown's unique programming tells the story of Wichita's transformation from a frontier settlement to a cattle town to an agricultural and manufacturing area.
 Its artifact collection includes 12,000+ items dating from the period and ranging from farm wagons to tea spoons.
-The museum also contains a number of live animals, such as Percheron horses, a short-horned Durham milk cow, two sheep, a goat and chickens.
+The museum also contains a number of live animals, such as two Texas Longhorns, two Durham shorthorn cattle, and two sheep.
 The Old Cowtown experience includes costumed interpreters, hands-on activities, educational programming and a calendar of diverse events throughout the year.

 Cowtown is accredited by the American Alliance of Museums, the highest national recognition achievable by a museum.
 Only 3% of all museums in the United States are accredited.